mad-scientists-go/shopping-go/README.md

 # Cart or adding products to line items

 once there is an incerese in the dist, we want to note the increase in dist and then run fucntion
-1. check if dist inc is greater than product breadth
+1. check if dist inc is greater than product breadth - done
 2. if it is greate, / by breadth to get the quantitiy of products taken
 3. take 3 pictures and send it to kairos for user recoginition
 4. post request to lineItem with userId and productId and quantity